NeoKokuxz/CISC4900/Case Studies/README.md

-# All chapter from Book: New Perspectives: Portfolio Projects for Business Analysis
+# All Projects from Book: New Perspectives: Portfolio Projects for Business Analysis

-## Chapter 1
+## Project 1
-## Chapter 2
+## Project 2